ENDPOINTS

 without any key, and send a pson

-document from the device with a single value.
-So, the following body:
+document from the device with a single value:

 Can be filled with this call in the device: